DissonanceTrip/Pico7SegmentClock/README.md

 12v 5a power supply: get one from pretty much anywhere

-wire to connect the power supply to the waveshare board: whatever works
+wire to connect the power supply to the Waveshare board: whatever works

 some MG995 180degree servos: I got some off amazon - https://www.amazon.com/Control-Angle180-Digital-Torque-Helicopter/dp/B07NQJ1VZ2

 # Code
 The Pico W will need 2 files:
 1) main.py - this does the majority of the work
-2) secrets.py - this will hold your wifi name and password
+2) secrets.py - this will hold your WiFi name and password

 # Extra files
 I have included a few extra files to make this whole process easier: